simennb/fysstk4155-project1/README.md

-# fysstk4155-project1
+# FYS-STK4155: Project 1
-Repository for project 1 in FYS-STK4155 - Applied Data Analysis and Machine Learning
+Investigating the effects of different regression and resampling methods on the Franke function and terrain data.